Skip to main content

-Student Resources
+Theatre Student Resources

 Theatre Student Organizations

-Faculty Advisor: Rob Conkie | President: Braden Kneeshaw | Instagram: @clt_star
+Faculty Advisor: Roxanne Wellington | President: Braden Kneeshaw | Instagram: @clt_star

 Support Resources

-If you need classroom support, have questions about a classroom topic or approach, or have witnessed something in class you’d like to speak about, the instructor is a highly recommended first point of contact.
-If you cannot approach the instructor, you may consider communicating with the chair or director as a facilitator.
+If you need academic support, have questions about a classroom topic or approach, or have witnessed something in class you’d like to speak about, the course instructor is a highly recommended first point of contact.
+If you cannot approach the instructor, you may consider communicating with the department chair or production director as a facilitator.
 See more resources, below.

 Student Assistance and Support Services

-The Office of Student Affairs: Student Assistance and Support Services (SASS) assists, supports, and advocates for students experiencing a broad range of issues, concerns, or challenges interfering with a student’s ability to be successful academically or personally.
-This includes absence verification, basic needs, emergency housing, food insecurity, student complaints, student emergency fund, tuition, housing and dining appeals, withdrawal, and incomplete grade requests.
+The Office of Student Affairs: Student Assistance and Support Services (SASS) assists, supports and advocates for students experiencing a broad range of issues, concerns or challenges interfering with a student’s ability to be successful academically or personally.
+This includes absence verification, basic needs, emergency housing, food insecurity, student complaints, student emergency fund, tuition, housing and dining appeals, withdrawal and incomplete grade requests.

 Office of Civil Rights & Title IX